List Methods in Practice

 We learned earlier that lists are ordered sequences, but their real power lies in their flexibility.
 Unlike static data that we define once and never touch again, lists in Python are designed to evolve.
 We can build them up from scratch, filter out bad data, or rearrange items to make sense of chaos.

 In this lesson, we will explore the tools Python provides to modify lists in place.
-These tools are called methods.
+Just as we used Python string methods to transform text, we use list methods to evolve our data structures.

 Adding items to a list